lopezdsr/sql-query/sqlref/sql_reference.template.md

 A table transformer is a function that is applied to the input data set before it is sent to the actual SQL query compilation and execution.

 You can wrap your external table definition optionally with the `FLATTEN` table transformation function.
-It will preprocess your input table before query compilation to a fully flat column schema.
+It preprocesses your input table before query compilation to a fully flat column schema.
 This can be useful when you have hierarchical input data as it is often found in JSON documents.
 By using `FLATTEN`, you must not dereference all nested columns explicitly in your SQL statement.